How are chicken eggs fertilized?

 A fertilized egg remains viable for up to 10 days after being laid before they need to be sat on or placed in an incubator.

-We’ve pushed fertilized eggs out this long being getting them under a chook and has no issues with them hatching.
+We’ve pushed fertilized eggs out this long before getting them under a chook and have had no issues with their hatching.

 How long do fertile eggs take to hatch?

 It takes 21 days for an egg to hatch once it has been consistently raised to 99 degrees (under a chicken or in an incubator).